anthonymcglone2022/style-guidelines/README.md

 There should be guidelines (and a template?) for creating useful release notes.

 - Guidelines on what items to add (e.g. header specifying the release version, new features, fixed bugs).
-- Guidelines on format of release notes (e.g. blog-like (with SEO in mind) or a succinct list).
+- Guidelines on the format of the release notes (e.g. blog-like (with SEO in mind) or a concise list).
 - Guidelines on language and grammar (e.g. how formal should the tone of the release notes be?).